-Been a bit of a war history buff, I visited the notorious Hoa Lo prison in Hanoi, aka the Hanoi Hilton.
-A nickname was given by American POWs and where John McCain spent five and half years as a POW after been captured when his plane was shot down during the Vietnam war.
+Being a bit of a war history buff, I visited the notorious Hoa Lo prison in Hanoi, aka the Hanoi Hilton.
+A nickname was given by American POWs and where John McCain spent five and half years as a POW after being captured when his plane was shot down during the Vietnam war.

-The name Hoa Lo, commonly translated as “fiery furnace” or even “Hell’s hole”, which says it all.
+The name Hoa Lo, commonly translated as “fiery furnace” or even “Hell’s hole”, says it all.

 Learn More On Vietnam